ajohnson7458/volante/README.md

 - `getInstance(name)` - get a Spoke instance by module name
 - `log(Object)` - normal-level log messages
 - `debug(Object)` - debug-level log, also enables debug mode when called without an argument
+- `warn(Object)` - log a warning
 - `error(Object)` - log an error
 - `shutdown()` - shutdown Volante

 ### Events emitted by `volante.Hub`

-All Volante built-in events are namespaced with `volante.` They are listed below along with the data item emitted with the event.
+All Volante built-in events (except for `error`) are namespaced with `volante.` They are listed below along with the data item emitted with the event.

 - `volante.attachedAll` - all Spokes attached using .attachAll()
   ```js